-Before you can tackle flea removal from your home, you must first understand the life cycle of dog fleas you'll soon realize that one treatment may not always be enough.
+Before you can tackle flea removal from your home, you must first understand the life cycle of dog fleas; once you do, you'll realize that one treatment may not always be enough.

-The first treatment will kill off the adult fleas, but you'll also need to continue with further treatments until all eggs, larvae and pupa are either removed or have developed into adult fleas and are killed off.
+The first treatment will kill off the adult fleas.
+You will also need to continue with further treatments until all eggs, larvae and pupa are removed or have developed into adult fleas and killed off.

 Begin by bathing your dog; wash him thoroughly, making sure you create lots of soap suds and rub them into all the nooks and crannies.

-There are many specialist shampoo treatments for dog fleas available or your vet may recommend one to you.
+Many specialist shampoo treatments for dog fleas are available, or your vet may recommend one.

-This is a great way of getting rid of fleas because they can't get a grip on the hair and they literally drown in the watery soap suds!
+This is an excellent way of getting rid of fleas because they can't get a grip on the hair, and they literally drown in the watery soap suds!

-Don't rinse your dog's coat at this stage because you want the shampoo to get working and do its job - leave it on for 10 to 15 minutes, or however long the manufacturers recommend.
+Don't rinse your dog's coat at this stage because you want the shampoo to get working and do its job.
+Leave the shampoo on for 10 to 15 minutes or however long the manufacturers recommend.

-Using a flea comb, work through your dog's wet, soapy coat, section by section, to remove as many remaining fleas or eggs as you can.
+Using a flea comb, work through your dog's wet, soapy coat, section by section, to remove as many remaining fleas or eggs as possible.

 Keep a separate bowl of soapy water nearby and dip the comb into the bowl after combing each section to clean the comb and 'drown' the fleas.

-As you work, you may see some of the fleas coming up to the top of your Cocker Spaniel's coat.
+You may see fleas coming up to the top of your Cocker Spaniel's coat as you work.
 Just pick them off and put them in the bowl of soapy water.